yecril71pl/cpp-docs.pl-pl/docs/standard-library/recursive-mutex-class.md

 ### <a name="remarks"></a>Uwagi

-Jeśli obiekt jest zablokowany podczas pracy destruktora, zachowanie jest niezdefiniowane.
+Jeśli obiekt jest zablokowany podczas działania destruktora, zachowanie jest niezdefiniowane.

 ## <a name="try_lock"></a><a name="try_lock"></a>try_lock